Nitrux/iso-tool/README.md

 and build system to let more customization and automation to be done without effort (less wold be a better word instead).

-Some things don't work (there aren't broken, I mean that they doesn't exist yet).
-For example, `initramfs/layer` is suppossed to contain files and directories that will be added to the initramfs file just after creating a basic layout for it inside `rootfs` for later compression.
-Similar happens with `layer`.
-A squash filesystem should be created, added to the ISO file and mounted by the initramfs during boot.